cy6erskunk/q-n-a/docs/Technical_rules.md

 b) The Referee directs the bout.

 c) Before each bout, the Referee must check the weapons, clothes and equipment of the fencers, according to the regulations below.
-FIE

-17

-November 2023

 d) The Referee superintends the proper functioning of the electrical apparatus.
 Either on own initiative or when asked to do so by a team captain or competitor, the Referee implements tests necessary to check the apparatus and locate any faults which may be found.
 The Referee will prevent the competitors from hindering the tests by unplugging or changing their equipment prematurely.